wangjun-microsoft/Cognitive-Documentation/Content/en-us/Bing-News-Search/UseAndDisplayRequirements.md

 ##2.
 BING WEB SEARCH, IMAGE SEARCH, NEWS SEARCH and VIDEO SEARCH APIs (the “Search APIs”):

-**Definitions.** The following definitions apply in Sections 2 through 5 of these use and display requirements:
+**Definitions.** The following definitions apply in Sections 2 through 7 of these use and display requirements:
 “answer” refers to a category of results returned in a response.
 For example, a response from the Bing Web Search API may include answers in the categories of webpage results, image, video, and news;
 “response” means any and all answers and associated data received in response to a single call to a Search API;
 “result” refers to an item of information in an answer.
 For example, the set of data connected with a single news article is a result in a news answer.

-Internet search experience.
-All data returned in responses may only be used in Internet search experiences.
+**Internet search experience.** All data returned in responses may only be used in Internet search experiences.
 An Internet search experience means the content displayed, as applicable:

 • is relevant and responsive to the end user’s direct query or other indication of the user’s search interest and intent (e.g., user-indicated search query);